PCI Vault Logo

-To use PCI Vault without having payment card data going through your own servers, please use these endpoints:
+To integrate PCI Vault without payment card data ever passing through your own infrastructure, we recommend using the following endpoints:

 Encrypt, tokenize and store data securely in the vault.